Infinite joint species distribution models: Proposed Modeling Framework

-First, we prove that in the limiting case the expected number of non-zero entries is finite.
-More specifically, Theorem \ref{thm:finite_ni} shows that the MVP-IBP has the same number of expected features as the IBP, preserving an easy and intuitive interpretation for the parameter $\alpha$.
-It also shows that for the PIBP model the number of features per sample has the same distribution as the IBP.
+First, we prove that in the limiting case as $p\to \infty$, the expected number of non-zero entries is finite.
+More specifically, Theorem \ref{thm:finite_ni} shows that the no covariates \texttt{TRACE} model has the same number of expected features as the \texttt{IBP}, yielding an intuitive interpretation for the parameter $\gamma$.
+It also shows that in the simple case with $\Sigma = I$, where there is no dependence between species as in the \texttt{IBP}, the number of species per sample has the same distribution as the \texttt{IBP}.